texcindy99/Starbucks_Promotion_Project/README.md

 ## Project Motivation <a name="motivation"></a>

-This is ... project.
+This is the Udacity experiment design project.
 I was interestested in using ... data to better understand:

 1. Q1
 2. Q2